 I got my rights reverted on the first three books in the series.
 My contract ended with the publisher, giving me the rights to re-publish them again.
 This meant three things.

 First, I could give them a total re-edit.
-These books were the first ones I wrote and, obviously after now writing twenty-four books, I have a better idea of what to add and what not!
+These books were the first ones I wrote and, obviously after now writing twenty-eight books, I have a better idea of what to add and what not!
 The first book, Taunting the Dead, was far too long and started in the wrong place.
 So I revamped that, cutting a LOT out.
 The story didn’t change, even though it started in a better place.
 None of the stories changed — they were just made tighter.

 Second, I fell in love with Allie and her team again.
 I hadn’t realised how much I enjoyed writing about her and Perry and the rest of the gang.
 So I thought why not make the trilogy into a series and add a few more books to it.